A Tale of Two Kotanto

 Forging Adventure

-One of the current projects at the Parksville Museum forge involves hand crafting knives from series Land Rover leaf springs.
-Series spring steel has not changed spec since the first run in 1948 and replacements today are even made with the same composition.
-The projects shown below are made from original 1965 Series 2a Land…
+One of the current projects at the Parksville Museum forge involves hand crafting knives from series Land Rover leaf springs––a tool for adventure made from a vehicle for adventure!
+Series spring steel has not changed spec since the first run in 1948 and even today replacements are made with the same composition.
+The projects shown…

 Japan Countryside